-A symmetrical connection is just as it sounds; a connection with equal download/upload speeds.
-An example of this is a 500/500 Mbps fibre internet connection, which means you get 500 Mbps download AND upload speeds.
+Symmetrical connections are exactly what they sound like; a connection with equal download and upload speeds.
+For example, with a 500/500 Mbps fibre internet connection you get 500 Mbps of download AND upload speeds.

-An asymmetrical connection, on the other hand, does NOT have equal download/upload speeds (c’est quoi!).
+An asymmetrical connection, however, does NOT have equal download/upload speeds.
 For example, 60/3 means 60 Mbps download and 3 Mbps upload speed.
 Asymmetrical speeds are usually found in traditional internet connections, like ADSL.

 Pros of a Symmetrical Connection

 Faster (and larger) file uploads.
 We know the feeling.
-Uploading files to Dropbox feels like ages, so you put it off as long as possible.
-With a symmetrical connection, your upload speeds are just as fast as download speeds, so you can finally cross backing up those old vacation photos off the To Do list.
+Uploading files to the cloud feels like ages and you end up putting it off as long as possible.
+With symmetrical speeds, you can upload as fast as you download, so you can finally cross backing up your projects off the To-Do list.

 Pros of an Asymmetrical Connection

-Both connections have their benefits.
-What works best for your business, however, depends on how you use the internet.
+Both connections have their benefits, but what works best for your business will depend on how you use the internet.